DSA-MLOPS/DSAA6000I/README.md

 - Final project presentations to the class, and feedback from instructors and peers.
 - Course review and wrap-up.

 Overall, the course will provide students with a solid understanding of LLM Ops methodology, as well as hands-on experience in developing, deploying, and evaluating LLMs in a production environment.
-This
+This skill set is essential for any career in the field of natural language processing.
+The course will be co-taught by Sung Kim and Jungwoo Ha, who have extensive experience in the field and have worked on a variety of LLM-based projects.

+We encourage students with a background in natural language processing, machine learning, or data science to enroll in this course.
+Students should have experience with programming languages such as Python, and familiarity with deep learning frameworks such as TensorFlow or PyTorch.